Corniche: Egypt

 Though the word itself comes from French, the Egyptian usage has led neighboring Arab countries, which are not francophone and have no French influence, to adopt the word.
 These include Sudan, Saudi Arabia, the UAE and Qatar.

 Middle East

+In the Middle East the word is used for several waterfront roads that are not true corniches, as they are near sea level and do not follow a cliff line.